Erethism: History among hatters

 Especially in the 19th century, inorganic mercury in the form of mercuric nitrate was commonly used in the production of felt for hats.
-During a process called carroting, in which furs from small animals such as rabbits, hares or beavers were separated from their skins and matted together, an orange-colored solution containing mercuric nitrate was used as a smoothing agent.
+During the carroting process in which furs from small animals such as rabbits, hares or beavers were separated from their skins and matted together, an orange-colored solution containing mercuric nitrate was used as a smoothing agent.
 The resulting felt was then repeatedly shaped into large cones, shrunk in boiling water and dried.
 In treated felts, a slow reaction released volatile free mercury.
 Hatters (or milliners) who came into contact with vapours from the impregnated felt often worked in confined areas.

 Use of mercury in hatmaking is thought to have been adopted by the Huguenots in 17th-century France, at a time when the dangers of mercury exposure were already known.
 This process was initially kept a trade secret in France, where hatmaking rapidly became a hazardous occupation.
 At the end of the 17th century the Huguenots carried the secret to England, following the revocation of the Edict of Nantes.
 During the Victorian era the hatters' malaise became proverbial, as reflected in popular expressions like "mad as a hatter" (see below) and "the hatters' shakes".

 The first description of symptoms of mercury poisoning among hatters appears to have been made in St Petersburg, Russia, in 1829.
 In the United States, a thorough occupational description of mercury poisoning among New Jersey hatters was published locally by Addison Freeman in 1860.
 Adolph Kussmaul's definitive clinical description of mercury poisoning published in 1861 contained only passing references to hatmakers, including a case originally reported in 1845 of a 15-year-old Parisian girl, the severity of whose tremors following two years of carroting prompted opium treatment.
 In Britain, the toxicologist Alfred Swaine Taylor reported the disease in a hatmaker in 1864.

 In 1869, the French Academy of Medicine demonstrated the health hazards posed to hatmakers.
 Alternatives to mercury use in hatmaking became available by 1874.
 In the United States, a hydrochloride-based process was patented in 1888 to obviate the use of mercury, but was ignored.

 In 1898, legislation was passed in France to protect hatmakers from the risks of mercury exposure.
 By the turn of the 20th century, mercury poisoning among British hatters had become a rarity.